segunak/SegunAkinyemi.com/docs/_posts/2025-03-07-stem-workshop-precision-meets-creativity-with-microsoft-designer.md

     }
 </style>

-This post is part of my ongoing series of [STEM Workshops](https://segunakinyemi.com/tags/#stem-education), where I break down topics in computer science, software engineering, and AI into approachable, engaging, and—hopefully not boring—learning activities.
+This post is part of my ongoing series of [STEM Workshops](https://segunakinyemi.com/tags/#stem-education), where I break down topics in computer science, software engineering, and AI into approachable, engaging, and hopefully not boring, learning activities.
 For the full collection, click [here](https://segunakinyemi.com/tags/#stem-education).
 {: .notice--primary}

 ## Some Background